Books by Gabor Holch in English

 The Culture Map

-One of the best intercultural business books I have ever read, whose Amazon introduction does a perfect job: " Whether you work in a home office or abroad, business success in our ever more globalized and virtual world requires the skills to navigate through cultural differences and decode cultures foreign to your own.
-Renowned expert Erin Meyer is your guide through this subtle, sometimes treacherous terrain where people from starkly different backgrounds are expected to work harmoniously together."
-The book manages to stay away from cultural clichés, doesn't shy away from how emotional we get when our cultural concepts are challenged (also pointing out that discussing cultures are like discussing mothers), and leaves the reader with practical suggestions.
+One of the best intercultural business books ever written, whose Amazon introduction does a perfect job: " Whether you work in a home office or abroad, business success in our ever more globalized and virtual world requires the skills to navigate through cultural differences and decode cultures foreign to your own."
+Meyer stays away from cultural clichés, doesn't deny how emotional we get when our cultural concepts are challenged ("discussing cultures is like discussing mothers"), and leaves the reader with practical suggestions.
 (Click the cover for details.)

 The Leading Brain

-The understanding of how our brains work has radically shifted, exploding long-held myths about our everyday cognitive performance and changing the way we engage and succeed in the workplace.
-Combining expertise in both neuropsychology and management consulting, neuropsychologist Friederike Fabritius and leadership expert Dr. Hans W. Hagemann (my colleague at the Munich Leadership Group) present powerful strategies for achieving top performance, cultivating trust and building strong teams.
-Based on global leadership programs, some of which I personally delivered, it has what you always wanted to know about the brain and leadership, but may have been afraid to ask.
+The understanding of how our brains work has busted long-held myths about our everyday cognitive performance and changed the way we succeed in the workplace.
+Combining expertise in neuropsychology and management consulting, neuropsychologist Friederike Fabritius and leadership expert Dr. Hans W. Hagemann (my colleague at the Munich Leadership Group) present powerful strategies for achieving top performance, trust and teamwork.
 (Click the cover for details.)

 Uncommon Sense in Unusual Times